nielsdoorn/nielsdoorn.github.io/index.md

 - works in different educational contexts
 - is integrable in existing courses
-- can be taught from the start of the program
+- can be taught from the start of the programme

 In the end, all computer science graduates should be ["Test Infected"](http://web.archive.org/web/20210323123335/https://junit.sourceforge.net/doc/testinfected/testing.htm), a term coined by Martin Fowler to describe the intrinsic motivation to not accept untested software (although I prefer the term `Test Obsessed`).
 For this research, I am using Design Research in Education as a basis.

-## Current research
+## My research

-Currently, I am working on:
+Currently, my reseach focuses on the following topics:

-- studying the sensemaking approaches of students and experts while modelling test cases
+- studying the sensemaking approaches of students while modelling test cases
 - researching the effects of introducing testing early, seamlessly and subtle in existing courses
 - developing a serious game to improve engagement of students in software testing
+- designing puzzles based education to teach exploratory testing

 ## Academic services